Zone Defense Basketball

 A zone defense in basketball is a defensive formation strategy where players are assigned specific areas or zones on the court to protect.
 If an offensive player enters the defensive player's assigned zone, he must guard against him.

 This is different from the more traditional defensive strategy of man-to-man defense, in which each defensive player guards matches up to guard an offensive player.
-To learn more about man-to-man defense, visit the Basketball Man to Man tutorial.
+The third type of defense is press defense, but that is typically only employed on specific occasions.

 The 1-3-1 is one of the more common zone defenses.
 It is designed to prevent the ball from getting to the painted area, but it can suffer greatly against solid perimeter shooting from the wing or corner areas.